Skip to content

 Read-Only Tools

-Search for files by name pattern (searches filenames/paths only):
+Search for files by name pattern (searches filenames/paths only).
+Searches all file types, not just markdown:

 Find all files containing "project"